-The local currency in Iraq is Iraqi dinar.
+The local currency in Iraq is the Iraqi dinar.
 However, you will also be able to spend Euros and US Dollars for payment in hotels and souvenir shops.

 There are money exchangers at the arrivals of the airport and at the hotels.
-But for the best rate head to the bazaar.
-The conversion rate fluctuates from day to day with the rate in Baghdad often being better than in other cities around the country, so it’s worth changing your money in Baghdad.
+But for the best rate, head to the bazaar.
+The conversion rate fluctuates from day to day, with the rate in Baghdad often being better than in other cities around the country, so it’s worth changing your money in Baghdad.

-Every hotel has free wifi and surprisingly most of Baghdad is also covered with free wifi hotspots provided by Wiman.
+Every hotel has free wifi, and surprisingly most of Baghdad is also covered with free wifi hotspots provided by Wiman.

 The speed is not great, but it does work flawlessly for social media and emails.
 A local sim card with unlimited internet for 30days costs 20USD.

-Drinks & Alcohol In Iraq.
+Drinks & Alcohol in Iraq

-There are also normally bars in every international hotel.
-Alcohol is not sold in the holy cites.
-Even though alcohol is legal in Iraq, drinking in public an absolutely no.
+There are also normal bars in every international hotel.
+Alcohol is not sold in the holy cities.
+Even though alcohol is legal in Iraq, drinking in public is an absolute no.